Strategy20 min read

 GoToMeeting: Community Over Promotion

 GoToMeeting fills their Twitter feed with actionable content from parent company Citrix and industry-relevant sources.
-The result is a community that values education over promotion—and 50,000+ followers who trust the brand.
+The result is a community that values education over promotion, plus 50,000+ followers who trust the brand.

-Smart B2B marketers don't choose between Twitter and LinkedIn—they use both strategically.
+Smart B2B marketers do not choose between Twitter and LinkedIn.
+They use both strategically.

 FactorTwitter/XLinkedIn